oddbjorn/ransomware/README.md

 # Enterprise Ransomware Resources
 The focus of these resources is more on building resilience against the systemic threat of ransomware from an enterprise perspective.
+Last updated 2022-02-18.
+Feel free to send pull requests or tips to [me](mailto:oddbjorn@tricknology.org "Ransomware Resource Tip").

 ## Guidance
 * [ransomware.org](https://ransomware.org/):